skybet/interaction-design-tech-test/README.md

 ## Problem Overview

 * Use CSS to style the provided markup to create a clean, intuitive user experience.
-* Fix any HTML that you may consider doesn't follow current best-practise guidelines
+* Fix any HTML that you may consider doesn't follow current best-practice guidelines
-* Embellish the user experience using animation, interactions and updated process flows
+* Enhance the user experience using animation, interactions and updated process flows

 ## What We're Looking For